Metrical properties for continued fractions of formal Laurent series: Preliminaries and auxiliary results

 \section{Preliminaries and auxiliary results}

 We first introduce some fundamental properties of continued fractions in the field of formal Laurent series.
-We refer the reader to \cite{BertheNakada,Nied88} for more details.
 Let be the $n$th convergents of $x$.
 The convergents can be obtained from the following recursive formulae:

-We list some useful properties of these convergents.
-For the proof of these properties, see \cite{Fuchs2002,Nied88}.
+We list some useful properties of these convergents, see \cite{Fuchs2002,Nied88} for their proofs.

-\begin{pro}[\cite{Fuchs2002, Nied88}] Let $x\in {\mathbb{F}((z^{-1}))}$.
+\begin{pro}[ \cite{Fuchs2002, Nied88}] Let $x\in {\mathbb{F}((z^{-1}))}$.
 Then for all $n\ge1$, \begin{enumerate} \item[(i)] $(P_n(x),Q_n(x))=1$.

 \item[(ii)] $Q_n(x)P_{n-1}(x)-P_n(x)Q_{n-1}(x)=(-1)^n$.

 \item[(iii)] $|Q_n(x)|_{\infty}=\prod_{i=1}^n |A_i(x)|_{\infty}.$